 Here layer 1 and 2 (and thus technology sector 1 and 2) result, within the scope of the 4IR context, in all the technologies which make the applications applicable in real life across all those smart and intelligent domains.

-These range from wearables and smart homes to smart buildings, intelligent grids and of course the smart factories of smart manufacturing, still the main application area of Industry 4.0.
+These range from wearables and smart homes to smart buildings, smart cities, smart grids and of course the smart factories of smart manufacturing, still the main application area of Industry 4.0.

 Or as the press release puts it: application domains of these technologies, such as vehicles, enterprise and home.